 - Do you regularly lose control of your drinking?

-- Do you feel you need alcohol in order to function?
+- Need alcohol in order to function?

 - Do you depend on alcohol to help you sleep, give you courage and confidence, to help you to socialise, to deal with anxiety or just to be able to cope with everyday life?